Why would you need a California King bed?

 However, it’s not just the size of your mattress that will determine how much space you'll have in bed.
 Your bed’s size also depends on how much space you have in your room.

 When shopping for a bed, consider your room size and how much space you'll have to move around.
 A good rule of thumb is to leave about two feet of space on either side of the mattress.
-If you are dealing with a unique space or have specific needs, you should consider ordering a custom size.

 Price